MuTsunTsai/fontfreeze/README.md

 note that in this case,
 you might also need to activate `calt` as well for some other features to function).

+Since version 1.3, in addition to the said approach, there is also an option to apply actual glyph substitution for single-glyph features (which is on by default) for maximal compatibility across different environments.

 ## Acknowledgment

 FontFreeze is especially inspired by the project